Quality Dairy Company: Dairy Plant

 Quality Dairy Company was founded when there were a large number of dairies in Ingham County.
 Today, the company distributes milk from the local dairy farms to its 27 stores daily.
 The company also produces flavored milks, juices, fruit drinks, chip dip, and more, all of which are distributed from its central hub, Quality Dairy Central, located just south of Lansing's REO Town.
 The company also offers its own brand of Premium Ice Creams in a variety of flavors.

 Quality Dairy Bakery Plant

 The Quality Dairy Bakery started in 1970 in the back room of one of the stores.
-When the Bakery outgrew the space it moved to a larger location.
-Today, the Bakery is housed in a 37,000 sq. ft. facility in Lansing.
+When the bakery outgrew the space, it moved to a larger location.
+Today, the bakery is housed in a 37,000 sq. ft. facility in Lansing.
 The Quality Dairy Commissary operates in the same facility.

-The Bakery produces over 40 varieties of donuts, including classic cake donuts and yeast raised varieties.
+The bakery produces over 45 varieties of donuts, including classic cake donuts and yeast raised varieties.
 It also offer cookies, muffins, pastries, and other baked goods.

-Customers can also order Bakery products online and have their order delivered to any retail store.

 Quality Dairy Commissary

 The Quality Dairy Commissary was founded in the mid-1970s.
-It is currently operating in the same modern 37,000 sq. ft. facility as the Bakery.

-The Commissary provides a wide variety of food items to the stores five days a week.
-It produces over three dozen varieties of sandwiches as well as wraps and salads.
-The Commissary also supplies the stores with a selection of fresh produce.
+The commissary provides a wide variety of food items to the stores five days a week.